Palnadu Express

-The Palnadu Express is a superfast express train in India which runs between Guntur in Andhra Pradesh and Vikarabad in Telangana.
+The 12747 / 12748 Palnadu Express is a superfast express train in India which runs between Guntur in Andhra Pradesh and Vikarabad in Telangana.
 It was introduced on 16 August 1998.
 This train is named after the Palnadu region in erstwhile Guntur district of Andhra Pradesh.
 It is the first train in the division to be equipped with foldable wheelchair and ramp for the differently-abled passengers.

 Rake sharing

 This train shares its rake with Simhadri Express.

 Route and halts

-This train stops at Sattenapalli, Piduguralla, Nadikude Jn, Vishnupuram, Miryalaguda, Nalgonda, Chityala, Nagireddipalli, Secunderabad Jn, Begumpet, Sanathnagar, Lingampalli, Shankarpalli.
+The train stops at Sattenapalli, Piduguralla, Nadikude Jn, Miryalaguda, Nalgonda, Chityala, Nagireddipalli, Secunderabad Jn, Begumpet, Sanathnagar, Lingampalli and Shankarpalli.